 \end{landscape}

 \begin{landscape}

 \end{landscape}

-\subsection{The fraction of X-ray luminous BCG as a function of $L_X$}
+\subsection{The Fraction of X-Ray Luminous BCG as a Function of $L_X$}

-The fraction of X-ray emitting BCGs above a given X-ray luminosity is computed as:
+The fraction of X-ray emitting BCGs above a given X-ray luminosity is computed as

-where the sum is done for all the BCGs with hard band X-ray luminosity larger than $L_X$, and $N(L_{up}<L_X)$ is the number of clusters where the luminosity corresponding to the detection threshold is lower than $L_X$, in other words all the clusters where we should have seen the AGN in the BCG if above $L_X$.
-Given our selection threshold $S/N>3$ and $S/N>2$ in the hard band for the low and high-z sample, respectively, we have a well defined detection threshold in hard-band luminosity at each BCG position.
+where the sum is computed for all the BCGs with a hard band X-ray luminosity higher than $L_X$, and $N(L_{up}<L_X)$ is the number of clusters for which the luminosity corresponding to the detection threshold is lower than $L_X$, in other words, all the clusters where we should have seen the AGN in the BCG if above $L_X$.
+Given our selection threshold $S/N>3$ and $S/N>2$ in the hard band for the low- and high-z sample, respectively, we have a well-defined detection threshold in hard-band luminosity at each BCG position.
 This value defines the completeness of our sample in luminosity.
 Clearly, the completeness correction mostly affects the lowest luminosity bins, and the correction is more important at higher redshift.